sinusoid-studios/rhythm-land/README.md

-however, that [SoundSystem.asm](/code/SoundSystem.asm) has been modified from the original to work better with Rhythm Land, and [SoundSystem.def](/constants/SoundSystem.def) contains driver configuration specifically for Rhythm Land.
+however, that [SoundSystem.asm](/code/SoundSystem.asm) has been modified from the original to work better with Rhythm Land, and [SoundSystem.def](/constants/SoundSystem.def) contains driver configuration specifically for Rhythm Land. [jukebox.asm](/code/jukebox.asm) has also been modified to use in the game.

 [soundsystem-versionused]: https://github.com/BlitterObjectBob/GBSoundSystem/tree/a8468d766b1f32fa31ab206f291bc71d3c5b133e